 I was drawn to Eastern meditation practices and yoga during my early years of college.
-This interest blossomed into pursuing a psychology degree from University of Michigan and reading Eastern mystical texts and practicing yoga.
+This interest blossomed into pursuing a psychology degree from University of Michigan, studying Eastern mystical texts and practicing yoga.
 It was only after my second yoga class that I decided I wanted yoga to be in my life forever, and I enrolled in my first teaching training at Karma Yoga in Bloomfield, Michigan.
-I felt it was my dharma to share the teachings that revealed an inner realm of peace, equanimity with others.
+I felt it was my dharma to share the teachings that revealed an inner realm of peace and equanimity with others.
 I wanted everyone to experience this state.

 After completing my training I ventured to California with the intention to start teaching yoga.
 Auspiciously, I was led to Mount Madonna Center in Santa Cruz, California.
 There, I was blessed to meet my teacher Baba Hari Dass and study Classical Ashtanga Yoga.
 Being submersed in a yogic community was instrumental in grounding me in my practice and diving deeply into the roots and depth of all aspects of yoga.
 I took on teaching immediately and offered weekly classes at the center, taught in quarterly yoga retreats, and served as a mentor in the Yoga Teacher Training 200hr program.

 My teaching path expanded and I offered classes at the Pacific Cultural Center, Yoga Journal Conference – San Francisco, and Shakti Yoga Festival.
 I spent a year teaching private lessons in a physical therapy clinic to patients with chronic low back and neck pain.
 My interest in bodywork blossomed into becoming a massage therapist.
 Upon certification, I managed the Spa at Mount Madonna Center, worked as an Ayurvedic Massage Therapist and I am currently offering massage at the 5 Star Spa at Pebble Beach and at Sage Float Spa in Santa Cruz.
 I find massage to be deeply healing and balancing to our being.
 I blend my knowledge of Swedish, Deep Tissue, Myofascial, Trigger Point and Ayurvedic massage to offer individual sessions that focus on complete mind-body-spirit wellness.